A Coaching Case Study on Emotional Awareness In Coaching

 Coaching benefit to clients: “I survived before… I will survive again”

-- What is the source for the emotions
+- What is the source of the emotions?

 - How one takes a position based on beliefs and values